-Kkalpana Plastick Limited (KPL) is the Associate Company of the Company wherein the Company holds 36.23% of equity in its paid-up capital.
-However, 2002920 equity shares of KPL have been proposed by the Board of Directors based upon the recommendation of the Audit Committee at their respective meeting dated 19.05.2023, to be transferred to Bbigplas Poly Private Limited (BPPL), holding Company of the company, which would account for an Inter-se Transfer of Shares between the Promoters, in terms of Regulation 10 of Securities and Exchange Board of India (Substantial Acquisition of Shares and Takeovers) Regulations, 2011, since BPPL is also the promoter of KPL.
-As at end of financial year under review the company continued to be an associate company and has accordingly been considered in consolidated financials of the Company.
+Kkalpana Plastick Limited ("KPL") was the Associate Company of the Company wherein the Company holds 36.23% of equity in its paid-up capital.
+However, 2002920 equity shares of KPL have been proposed by the Board of Directors based upon the recommendation of the Audit Committee at their respective meeting dated 19th May, 2023, to be transferred to BPPL, holding Company of the company, which would account for an Inter-se Transfer of Shares between the Promoters, in terms of Regulation 10 of Securities and Exchange Board of India (Substantial Acquisition of Shares and Takeovers) Regulations, 2011, since BPPL is also the promoter of KPL and therefore ceased to be the associate of the Company.